 A) Recognition/nostrification of the previous University degree. – general information.

-Applicants for a study program at the University of Economics, Prague can apply for the internal recognition proces.
+Applicants for a study program at the Prague University of Economics and Business can apply for the internal recognition process.
 Information, requirements and submission of a request is available at the webportal https://edu.vse.cz/.

 B) E-application is made online and other information and instruction available at the website – always updated in the relevant Admission process.

 3. Is there an entrance examination to IB?